alichtman/awesome-programming-humor/README.md

 * [git-self-blame](https://github.com/JacobEvelyn/git-self-blame) - Simple git plugin that lets you take the blame for code you didn't write.
 * [github-stupidity](https://github.com/james9909/github-stupidity) - Analyze the stupidity of GitHub repositories.
 * [i-made-this](https://github.com/alichtman/i-made-this) - Have you ever wanted to develop a project, but do like, none of the work?
 Save time with this tool!
+* [jankyscroll](https://github.com/benzweig/jankyscroll) - A Javascript scrolling plugin that doesn't need to exist.
 * [nano](https://github.com/nilsding/nano) - Mock users for trying to edit with nano.
 * [nocode](https://github.com/kelseyhightower/nocode) - The best way to write secure and reliable applications.
 Write nothing; deploy nowhere.
+* [redirect-blame](https://github.com/will/redirect_blame) - It's your fault my site is down.
 * [useless](https://github.com/BlitzKraft/useless) - A collection of self-killing scripts in various languages.
 * [yolo](https://github.com/Airblader/yolo) - Script to kill a random process on your machine.